-When I write reviews, I usually choose a company to research on based on complaints that I keep hearing from the news but today, this review is based on a request from one of my readers, Luis who wanted to know more on Melaleuca.
+When I write reviews, I usually choose a company to research based on complaints that I keep hearing from the news but today, this review is based on a request from one of my readers, Luis who wanted to know more about Melaleuca.

 This particular company is growing very rapidly but they are being very secretive at the same time.
 People know that their name is everywhere now, on banner ads, on car windshields, on a home party of your neighbor, but what is it about exactly?

-If you’re one of those people who’ve been to one of those talks where the reps there desperately want you to join, then you definitely need to read my full Melaleuca business review down below.
+If you’re one of those people who’ve been to one of those talks where the reps there desperately want you to join, then you definitely need to read my full Melaleuca business review down below before making your decision.

 Pros and Cons

 - They have a ton of products under one roof.